 Why a federal student loan?
 These loans, distributed through the U.S. Department of Education, have a low fixed interest rate with standard terms and conditions.
 To be eligible to borrow, you must complete the Free Application for Federal Student Aid (FAFSA).
 Undergraduate students may also be eligible for a federal subsidized loan, which does not accrue interest while they are enrolled in school.

 Federal loans often have more flexible repayment schedules, and students may qualify for a loan forgiveness program.

-Even after borrowing federal student loans, if you still have a borrowing gap you’ll need to research and compare loans from private lenders.
+If you still have a borrowing gap after utilizing federal student loans, you’ll need to research and compare private student loans from private lenders.